jh247247/FIT3140-Application/doc/README.txt

 Product Overview:
-TODONameOfApp is an application for android that allows you to load images from your device, apply a newspaper-style halftone filter to them and then share them elsewhere.
+Old Newspaper App is an application for android that allows you to load images from your device, apply a newspaper-style halftone filter to them and then share them elsewhere.